How ECLC can help

-Eastern Community Legal Centre provides free legal advice by appointment only at the Centre’s offices in Box Hill, Boronia and Healesville.
+Eastern Community Legal Centre provides free legal advice by appointment only at the Centre’s offices in Box Hill, Boronia and Healesville and at outreach locations.

 People living in the local government areas of Boroondara, Knox, Manningham, Maroondah, Whitehorse and the Yarra Ranges can seek free legal advice from ECLC.

-The Centre may be able to assist residents of other local government areas if a conflict of interest prevents them from using their local community legal service.
+We may be able to assist you if you live in another local government area and a conflict of interest has prevented you from using your local community legal service.

-ECLC can only advise on certain legal matters, as determined by the Centre’s Legal Advice and Casework Guidelines.
+We can only advise on certain legal matters, as determined by our Legal Advice and Casework Guidelines.

-If ECLC cannot assist you, staff can provide a referral to another service.
+If we cannot assist you, we will provide you with a referral to another service.